Preparing for your treatment in the Croydon Elective Centre

 What happens next?

-This will take place on the hospital site, at our drive-in testing clinic.
-We will confirm a time for you to attend and a trained nurse will complete a COVID-19 PCR test—a simple nose and throat swab—through your car window.
+This will take place on the hospital site at our swabbing pod, a drive-in testing clinic.
+We will confirm a time for you to attend and a trained nurse will complete a COVID-19 PCR test— a simple nose and throat swab — through your car window.